Blog/Comparison

 On practical reliability: camera-based HRV measurement can be affected by finger pressure, ambient light, skin tone, and movement.
 Apple Watch optical sensors also have limitations, but the data is collected more consistently since you're wearing the device.
 For trend tracking -- which is what matters for recovery decisions -- continuous passive measurement generally provides more reliable baselines than intermittent spot checks.

 Welltory's approach is more analytical and education-focused.
-Incredible's is more action-oriented -- the readiness score directly tells you whether to train hard, go easy, or rest.
+Incredible centers on bringing overnight and recorded training context together.
+It does not prescribe whether to train hard, go easy, or rest.

 Strength Training